Gestational diabetes

 What should you do if you have gestational diabetes?

-Your doctor may refer you to a nutritionist to make changes to your diet, such as cutting down on sugar and eating more nutritious, healthy foods.
-You should also try to do more physical activity.
+The professional monitoring your pregnancy may recommend that you consult a nutritionist to make changes to your diet (e.g., eating fewer carbohydrates and sugary foods and more healthy, nutritious foods).
+You should also try to get more physical activity.

-If you follow these tips carefully, your blood sugar level should go down.
-There’s no need to eliminate carbohydrates from your diet completely, but you should aim to distribute them throughout the day.
-Often, gestational diabetes can be managed with healthy eating and exercise.
-If this does not work, however, insulin treatment may be necessary.
+If you follow these tips, your blood sugar level should go down.
+There’s no need to eliminate carbohydrates from your diet completely, but you should aim to spread them out over the course of the day.

-• Taking too much medication (insulin) relative to the amount of food you’ve eaten
+Hypoglycemia may be caused by taking too much medication (insulin) relative to the amount of food you’ve eaten.
+Over-exercising, drinking alcohol, and skipping meals can also cause hypoglycemia.

 Things to keep in mind